openstack-archive/infra-manual/doc/source/developers.rst

 If your change has a dependency on a change in another repository, you can use cross-repo dependencies (CRD) in Zuul:

-* To use them, include "Depends-On: <gerrit-change-id>" in the footer of your commit message.
-Use the full Change-ID ('I' + 40 characters).
+* To use them, include "Depends-On: <gerrit-change-url>" in the footer of your commit message.
+Use the permalink of the change.
+This is output by Gerrit when running git-review on the change, or you can find it in the top-left corner of the Gerrit web interface.
+Where it says "Change ###### - Needs ..." the number is the link to the change; you can copy and paste that URL.
 A patch can also depend on multiple changes as explained in :ref:`multiple_changes`.

 * These are one-way dependencies only -- do not create a cycle.